gimesketvirtadieni/slimplexor/README.md

 ```

 If this command does not produce result as above then it means loopback module is not loaded.
-One way to correct that (and make sure ALSA configuration does not change after reboot):
+One way to correct that (and make sure ALSA configuration does not change after reboot) is by using following commands:

 ```
 andrej@sandbox:~$ echo "snd-aloop" | sudo tee /etc/modules-load.d/alsa-loopback.conf